rvetere/meteor-load/README.md

 3. Files within a "client" directory are loaded only to the client

+4. Files that match *.html are loaded before everything else

-4. Files that match main.* are loaded after everything else
+5. Files that match main.* are loaded after everything else

-5. Files are loaded in alphabetical order
+6. Files are loaded in alphabetical order

-6. The deepest directories are loaded first in depth-first-search fashion
+7. The deepest directories are loaded first in depth-first-search fashion

-7. Folders named "tests" are ignored
+8. Folders named "tests" are ignored